 Flavonoids in this super fruit can help lower the risk of disease

-If you look solely at lists showing the super fruits that are highest in vitamin-C or read about the super health promoting powers of the latest popular fruit, you might wonder if Grandma’s advice “An apple a day keeps the doctor away,” still merits serious consideration.
+If you look solely at lists showing the super fruits that are highest in vitamin-C or read about the super health promoting powers of the latest popular fruit, you might wonder if Grandma’s advice “One a day keeps the doctor away,” still merits serious consideration.

 Well, as research moves further and deeper into the study of the thousands of natural compounds we get from fruits, vegetables, whole grains and other plant foods, this fruit still keep it's shine.